Where does my food come from and how is it grown? This is a very important question that more and

 determine if they are growing food naturally and in sustainable manner.

-John Boy Farms: We use around 5 acres to grow all our vegetables and 25 acres to raise our
+John Boy Farms: We have a 163 acre farm, but use around 20 acres to grow our

-cattle.
-This is a sufficient enough area to grow a large variety of food, yet small enough to remain
+fruits and vegetables.
+This is a sufficient enough area to grow a large variety of food, yet small enough

 (4) How many employees do you have?